 CAR T cell

-CAR—chimeric antigen receptors—are genetically engineered protein constructs that can be incorporated into a patient’s own cytotoxic T cells to help them recognize and fight cancer cells.1,2 This technology creates a new T cell receptor that binds to antigens found on tumor cells and activates the T cell in response to that binding.1
+CAR—chimeric antigen receptors—are genetically engineered protein constructs that can be incorporated into a patient’s own cytotoxic T cells with the goal of helping them recognize and fight cancer cells.1,2 This technology creates a new T cell receptor that binds to antigens found on tumor cells and activates the T cell in response to that binding.1

 CAR T cell therapy is provided by removing or harvesting T cells from a patient with cancer, transfecting the cells with CAR genes that are directed against the patient’s tumor type, expanding the modified T cell population, and reinfusing the cells back into the patient.1